handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 }
 ```

-It could be changed to support hot-reload in following way.
+It could be changed to support Hot-Reload in following way:

 1) Don't depend on concrete implementations, instead use interfaces/abstraction
 ```